openebs/zfs-localpv/docs/faq.md

 To add custom topology key:
 * Label the nodes with the required key and value.
 * Set env variables in the ZFS driver daemonset yaml(openebs-zfs-node), if already deployed, you can edit the daemonSet directly.
+By default the env is set to `All` which will take the node label keys as allowed topologies.
 * "openebs.io/nodename" and "openebs.io/nodeid" are added as default topology key.
 * Create storageclass with above specific labels keys.